joanca/qosf-noise/README.md

 In order to be able to run this project easily, everything can be executed inside a Docker container, using an image that will be built the first time you run it or by using the following command:

-> If you prefer to run the code in your own environment, you can (#virtual-env)[skip to the virtual environment] section below.

 ```
 make build